Data

 long

-long increases the amount of storaged used for a variable.
+The long modifier increases the amount of storaged used for a variable.

 long int x;